Virinco/WATS-Client-Converter-Teradyne-ICT-GR228X/README.md

 ### Configuration

-This converter only supports output in the same format as one of the example files.
+This converter only supports output from Teradyne ICT GR228X in the same format as one of the example files.

 ### Parameters